 Are their situations where a person loses membership in a D-SNP?
 What protections are available?

-A person can be disenrolled from the D-SNP if they no longer meet the enrollment criteria.
-This includes moving to a service area not covered by the D-SNP or if Medicaid benefits are discontinued.
-Some D-SNPs offer a “deeming period,” which maintains D-SNP enrollment if a person loses full Medicaid.
 A person is “deemed” eligible for a temporary period of time.
 Deeming periods can last thirty days to six months, depending on the plan.
 Deeming provides continued access to D-SNP providers and D-SNP provided care.
 If a person restores their Medicaid eligibility before the deeming periods ends, they will not be disenrolled.

 Appendix: Examples of Public State Medicaid Agency Contracts

 Each D-SNP sponsor must enter into a contract with the state in which the D-SNP operates.
 These contracts are called State Medicaid Agency Contracts (SMACs).
 Below is a sample of SMACs that are public.
-Many of these SMACs were collected by the Integrated Care Resource Center.
-For more information about topics that SMACs address, see the ICRC’s resource on sample SMAC language.
+Note, the SMACs listed below may not be the most up to date versions available.

 Arizona